 Despite parental involvement in a child’s therapy, confidentiality between the child and the psychologist is an important aspect of most therapeutic relationships.
 Specific details regarding what the child has shared with Dr. Danda are kept private unless the child feels comfortable sharing the information with parents.
 Exceptions to this general “rule” include situations in which Dr. Danda believes the child is in danger of hurting him/herself, being hurt, or may hurt others.
 In all cases, Dr. Danda strives to involve parents at a level that is most productive in improving the child’s or teenager’s relationships, functioning, and self-esteem.

 Parent coaching involves parents’ seeking consultation about specific, targeted concerns about their child or their parenting.
 Examples may include tantrums, discipline, self-esteem, social interactions, sleeping issues, fears, feeding concerns, and questions about typical development.
 Parents may also seek coaching in order to develop a more consistent and coordinated approach to parenting.
 The focus of coaching is development and implementation of strategies to reach parent-identified goals based on specific concerns.
 Coaching is best used when parents have questions that can be answered without the usual comprehensive intake and evaluation procedures.
 Standard psychological services may be recommended should coaching not be sufficient to meet your needs or should more serious or more complex concerns arise.
 Coaching differs from regular psychological services in that no diagnoses are provided and coaching is never reimbursable by insurance.

 Initial assessments are often in person and last 20-60 minutes, depending on the amount of information needed to provide effective coaching.
-After the initial contact, additional coaching may be conducted by email or phone.
-Services will vary in length depending on your question and will be billed according to time, with a minimum charge of 10 minutes for coaching via phone or email.
+Parent coaching can be conducted in person or via televideo.
+Services will vary in length depending on your question and will be billed according to time, with a minimum charge equal to 15 minutes.